hdsr-mid/hdsr_fewspy/README.md

 #### Preparation

 1. Only once needed: ensure you have a github account with a GITHUB_PERSONAL_ACCESS_TOKEN.
-Read topic 'GITHUB_PERSONAL_ACCESS_TOKEN' below what to do with this token.
+Read [github_personal_access_token] below to know what to do with this token.
 2. Only once needed: ensure your github username is registered in [user and auth settings] permissions.csv file.
 If not, ask the maintainer of hdsr_fewspy to fix this.
 3. You can create a hdsr_fewspy API in two ways (the first dominates the second).
 We advise to use the second: